lawrenceevalyn/THE-DISS/README.md

-# Next-do: learn OpenRefine
+# Next-do: start correlating archives -- learn OpenRefine? or RDF? or set up a database?

 # Thesis Map
 Map of the thesis at this stage:
 1. Theoretical groundings
 2. Comparison of digital corpora (write this first)
 3. Use these corpora to discuss popularity
 4. Publishing networks
 5. Use these networks to discuss mainstream / non-mainstream printing (another take on popularity)
 6. Coda or afterword on the Gothic?